AmanSuryavanshi-1/AV-News-Stream/README.md

 - [GitHub Repository](https://github.com/AmanSuryavanshi-1/AV-News-Stream)

-## Problem

-1. **Limited Interaction:** Traditional news websites restrict user interaction by primarily offering a "read-only" experience.
-2. **Reading Friction:** Users must devote undivided attention to reading, which can be inconvenient and disrupt daily activities.
-3. **Information Overload:** The abundance of news sources makes it challenging for users to filter and access relevant, up-to-date content.

-## Solutions

-1. **Seamless Text-to-Speech Integration:** AV NewsStream provides a hands-free and effortless browsing experience by utilizing text-to-speech technology.
-This allows users to multitask while the app reads articles aloud, reducing screen time and eye strain.
-2. **Real-Time Updates:** The app integrates with multiple APIs, including News API and Gnews.io, to ensure users have access to the latest news articles and videos, presented in real time.
-3. **Enhanced User Interaction:** By combining conversational voice control with real-time updates, AV NewsStream revolutionizes the way users interact with news, making the process more engaging and accessible.
-4. **Comprehensive Coverage:** The app aggregates news from over 80,000 sources, providing a holistic view of global events across various categories and interests.

 ## Features

 - **Conversational Voice Control:** Users can navigate and access content hands-free using Alan AI’s advanced voice recognition capabilities.